3 Days In Edinburgh: Ultimate Edinburgh Itinerary

 Since there is so much to see and do in Edinburgh, I’ve included a small list of additional activities at the end of this blog post that are worth considering to make your visit extra special.
 A blog on the best things to do in Edinburgh is coming soon, so stay tuned for that.

 The first day on this Edinburgh itinerary is going to take you through some of the most popular locations in Edinburgh and give you a lay of the land.
-First, you’ll caffeinate at the Milkman, then enjoy a full Scottish breakfast.
+First, you’ll caffeinate at cafen specialty brew bar, then enjoy a full Scottish breakfast.
 Afterward, explore the Royal Mile and Grassmarket Square for vintage shops and century-old bookstores.
-Finish off the day at the National Museum Of Scotland where you will dive into Scottish culture, history, and the world’s first cloned mammal.

-What is a Full Scottish Breakfast?
-By full, the Scots mean “complete”, but you WILL be full when you’ve finished this heart platter of goods: egg, tomato, sausage links, sauteed mushroom, baked beans, black pudding, thinly sliced ham, and a tattie (potato).
+What is a full Scottish breakfast?
+By full, the Scots mean “complete”, but you will be full when you’ve finished this hearty plate piled with eggs, tomato, sausage links, sauteed mushrooms, baked beans, black pudding, thinly sliced ham, and a tattie (potato) all on one plate.

 The Royal Mile